This post may contain affiliate links. Read my disclosure policy.

 - Stir a little into coffee, Blended Iced Coffee, milkshakes, or even a Healthy Shamrock Shake Smoothie.

-- Drizzle some in your glass before you pour in this Bailey’s Chocolate Martini from Amanda’s Cookin’.
+- Drizzle some in your glass before you pour in this Bailey’s Chocolate Martini from Amanda’s Cookin’ or even Peppermint Hot Chocolate.

 Ingredients